python/cpython/Doc/library/asyncio-custom-loop.rst

 A loop can get many common function implementations for free by inheriting from :class:`asyncio.BaseEventLoop`.

-In turn, the successor should implement a buch of *private* methods declared but not implemented by defined by :class:`asyncio.BaseEventLoop`.
+In turn, the successor should implement a bunch of *private* methods declared but not implemented by defined by :class:`asyncio.BaseEventLoop`.

 For example, ``loop.create_connection()`` checks arguments, resolves DNS addresses, and